Tribe Money Payment Workflows

 Smart Defaults

-However, this increased engineering complexity for the current scope and timeline, so this exists as an intended future-state.
+This added engineering complexity beyond the current timeline, so it's scoped as an intended future-state feature.

 Payment Links